All About Childcare Workers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 1,216,600 jobs for Childcare Worker in 2016.
+In 2016, there was an estimated number of 1,216,600 jobs in the United States for Childcare Worker.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 84,300 new jobs for Childcare Worker by 2026.
-Due to new job openings and attrition, there will be an average of 189,100 job openings in this field each year.
+The BLS estimates 189,100 yearly job openings in this field.

 The states with the most job growth for Childcare Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Wyoming, Maine, or Vermont.
 These states have the worst job growth for this type of profession.